Housing and Hospitality

 Students should notify University Student Housing if cancellation of the application becomes necessary.
 Information relating to cancellation is included with the contract.

-All unclaimed rooms in the residence halls will be declared vacant at 8 a.m. on the first day of classes.
-Students who enroll at the university but fail to claim their assigned residence hall room will be subject to the cancellation provisions stated in the section “termination of contract during occupancy” of the applicable residence hall contract.Back to Top
+All unclaimed rooms in the residence halls will be declared vacant at 8 a.m. on the twelfth day of classes.
+Students who enroll in the university but fail to claim their assigned residence hall room will be subject to the cancellation provisions stated in the section “termination of contract during occupancy” of the applicable residence hall contract.Back to Top

 Hospitality Services provides a wide variety of fresh, healthy, and convenient dining options and plans.
 Dining Bucks Plans can be used in any of the all-you-care-to-eat locations, The Market food court at Stangel/Murdough, the Union Plaza food court, Student Union dining outlets, The Fresh Plate food emporium at Bledsoe/Gordon, The Commons by United Supermarkets at Talkington Hall, Einstein Bros® Bagels at the Rawl’s College of Business, Sam’s Place Mini-markets, or Sam’s Express Kiosks.